-UK’s Heathrow airport shuts amid power outage, spelling travel chaos
+UK’s Heathrow airport shuts amid outage, throwing global travel into chaos

 In 2024, the airport handled nearly 84 million passengers, the largest number on record.

+Footage shared on social media showed an inferno several stories high, lighting up the night sky and emitting massive plumes of black smoke.

-The London Fire Brigade said that it had deployed 10 engines and about 70 firefighters to a fire in the vicinity of the airport.
+The London Fire Brigade said that it had deployed 10 engines and about 70 firefighters to a fire at an electrical substation near the airport in Hayes, west London.

-The fire service advised people to avoid the area and keep windows and doors closed to avoid smoke.

-“We are on scene working to bring the fire under control,” the fire service said on X.
+“This is a highly visible and significant incident, and our firefighters are working tirelessly in challenging conditions to bring the fire under control as swiftly as possible,” Assistant Commissioner Pat Goulbourne said in a statement.

+“The fire has caused a power outage affecting a large number of homes and local businesses, and we are working closely with our partners to minimise disruption.
+Firefighters have led 29 people to safety from neighbouring properties, and as a precaution, a 200-metre cordon has been established, with around 150 people evacuated.”

-“This will be a prolonged incident, with crews remaining on scene throughout the night.”
+Goulbourne said the fire would be a “prolonged incident”, with crews to remain on scene throughout the night.

+“As we head into the morning, disruption is expected to increase, and we urge people to avoid the area wherever possible,” he said.

+“Due to the significant amount of smoke, we strongly advise local residents to keep their windows and doors closed.”

 More to follow…